trezor/trezor-suite/docs/packages/connect/methods/commonParams.md

 ## Common parameters

-Every call require an [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) with combination of common and method specified fields.
+Every call requires an [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) with a combination of common and method-specified fields.
 All common parameters are optional.

 -   `device` - _optional_ `Object`